YannickBochatay/JSYG-strutils/README.md

 # JSYG-strutils
-String Utilitaries for JSYG framework or standalone.
+String utilitaries for JSYG framework or standalone.